borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 <span class="minilink minilink-addedin">New in version 1.9.6</span> Or include
 the mount point with borgmatic's `patterns` or `patterns_from` options.

-During a backup, borgmatic automatically snapshots these discovered logical volumes, temporarily mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory), and includes the snapshotted files in the paths sent to Borg. borgmatic is also responsible for cleaning up (deleting) these snapshots after a backup completes.
+During a backup, borgmatic automatically snapshots these discovered logical volumes (non-recursively), temporarily mounts the snapshots within its [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory), and includes the snapshotted files in the paths sent to Borg. borgmatic is also responsible for cleaning up (deleting) these snapshots after a backup completes.